Find Grad Schools

 10 Yearly Graduations

 University of California - Berkeley comes in at #12 on our list of the most popular colleges offering doctor's degrees in biomathematics.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The biomathematics program at University of California - Berkeley awarded 10 doctor's degrees during the 2020-2021 school year.
-About 40% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in biomathematics from UC Berkeley.

 10 Yearly Graduations

 The University of Texas at Arlington comes in at #12 on our list of the most popular colleges offering doctor's degrees in biomathematics.
 Each year, around 48,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,206 per year, while in-state graduate students, on average, pay $9,015 per year.
-During the 2020-2021 academic year, 10 people received their doctor's degree in biomathematics from UT Arlington.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 30% were women.
+During the most recent year for which we have data, 10 people received their doctor's degree in biomathematics from UT Arlington.
+About 47% of this group were women, and 12% were students from an underrepresented racial-ethnic group.

 #14